ar1ra/file_manager/README.md

+# File manager
-# Tasks with file system, hash, compress, decompress implemented with both relative and absolute paths.
+## Tasks with file system, hash, compress, decompress implemented with both relative and absolute paths.
+---
 ## Important!
 Since, support for relative and absolute path, according to the file manager assignments was required only for cd task, I implemented solution with relative path from main index js file.
 For example: